HelpMe-Pls/JAMStack-site/README.md

 ## Known bugs
-- Unable to change subscription frequency in the list of subscriptions from User's profile
+- Unable to change subscription frequency in the list of subscriptions from User's profile.
 - **Only** for the *deployed version*: broken layout when the page loads for the **first** time.
 This issue can be reproduce by open the page in a new incognito window of your browser.

 ## Planned development